 5. Positive change is possible.

-Most children have the potential for positive change through our BrainChild program and EBO for Schools.
+Most children have the potential for positive change through our BrainChild Developmental Program and EBO for Schools.